kjelloh/advent_of_code_2025/docs/scripts/scripts.md

 We are to process a list of connected devices and count all the paths we can take from the start device to end end device.

-We can solve this problem by representing the devices in graph.
+We can solve this problem by representing the devices in a graph.

 And we can model the graph with an 'adjacency list'.